 For properties along Georgian Bay, specific zoning provisions regarding setbacks are required in regard to the identification of the 178 metre Elevation of Georgian Bay on an updated survey prepared by an Ontario Land Surveyor.
 This is the responsibility of the property owner to provide and/or obtain in conjunction with any required building permit.
 Please note that even if a structure does not require a building permit, it must comply with all municipal Zoning By-law standards.
 Please visit the Township Zoning By-law for more information.

 Retaining Walls only require a building permit from the Township when it exceeds 1 meter in height and is adjacent to the entrance to a building or public property, or a property to which the public is permitted, as it would be considered a designated structure as per the Ontario Building Code.
 Otherwise, it is exempt from the requirements of the Ontario Building Code.
-Retaining walls are not regulated by the Township of Tiny Zoning By-law 06-001, as amended.
+Retaining walls are regulated under Zoning By-law 22-075.
+For more information, please visit our Zoning By-law webpage or contact the Township Planning Department.

 All other structures (such as decks, covered porches, pergolas, boathouses, etc.), except light standards, and small signs, require a building permit, are subject to the regulations of the Ontario Building Code and the Township of Tiny Zoning By-law.